josejuansanchez/josejuansanchez.github.io/about/index.md

 and learning new things.

-Also, I am co-founder of [Android Almería Developers Group][7] and an active member of [HackLab Almería][8], where he collaborates organizing programming talks and [Hackathons][9].
+Also, I am co-founder of [Android Almería Developers Group][7] and an active member of [HackLab Almería][8], where I collaborate organizing programming talks and [Hackathons][9].

 I am proud to collaborate in the development of open source projects